netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #ex-13 title="Example of Scheduled Link's Bandwidth"}

-# Examples of Using "ietf-schedule" Module in scheduled based Framework
+# Examples of Using "ietf-schedule" Module for Scheduled Use of Resources Framework

    This section exemplifies how the architecture for supporting scheduled
-   reservation of TE resources in {{?RFC8413}} could leverage the "period-of-time"
+   reservation of Traffic Engineering (TE) resources in {{?RFC8413}} might leverage the "period-of-time"
    grouping defined in the "ietf-schedule" module to implement scheduled use of
    resources.